Incredible Before-and-After Home Exteriors to Inspire Your Next Renovation

 After: Classic Cape Cod

 An arched portico above a new brick stoop and an adjoining pergola-topped porch give this Cape Cod home a more welcoming entry.
-A new, rich-looking cedar garage door harmonizes with the cedar siding and it's surrounded by arched trim to echo the portico's arch.
+A new, rich-looking cedar garage door harmonizes with the cedar siding and is surrounded by arched trim to echo the portico's arch.
 Additional upgrades include a larger front window, bigger dormers, fresh roofing, and a gracious walkway with brick paving the emphasizes the green lawn.

 Curb Appeal Tips: Home Exterior Makeover